Philipps / Wurlitzer Orchestrions

 all of which were imported from Germany either as more or less complete instruments or as just the mechanical chassis without the furniture case.
 However, no matter whether complete or incomplete, and later finished by Wurlitzer, the final product was sold in America by the Rudolph Wurlitzer Company as:

-Wurlitzer's corporate executive offices were located in Cincinnati, Ohio, while its huge manufacturing facility was headquartered in North Tonawanda, New York, with its large complex of "modern" buildings clustered around the original de Kleist building (Eugene de Kleist made the early American built automatic instruments sold by Wurlitzer, such as the Tonophone and Mandolin Quartette).
+Wurlitzer's corporate headquarters building, with its executive offices and showrooms, was located in Cincinnati, Ohio, while its growing manufacturing facility was headquartered in North Tonawanda, New York, with a large complex of "modern" buildings clustered around the original de Kleist building (Eugene de Kleist made the early American built automatic instruments sold by Wurlitzer, such as the Tonophone and Mandolin Quartette).
 Farny Wurlitzer, who was basically responsible for the manufacture and importation of Wurlitzer automatic musical instruments, had his second floor office in the main building of the North Tonawanda factory.

-The shipping lists included here only span the years from 1912 up through the mid 1920s, when shipping activity for the large orchestrions lagged, and finally fell off to zero.
-Regrettably, these lists do not include the beginning and early years of importation when sales of large orchestrions boomed, and many of which were probably shipped from Wurlitzer's main Cincinnati, Ohio, offices and showroom.
-The lists commence in 1912, when the heyday of large orchestrions was already waning, and long after the first four regular style PianOrchestras were imported in 1903.
+The shipping lists included here only span the years from 1912 up through the late 1920s, when shipping activity for the large orchestrions lagged and ultimately fell to zero.
+Regrettably, these lists do not include the beginning and early years of importation when the warehousing, display, and sales of large orchestrions boomed, and were shipped from Wurlitzer's main Cincinnati, Ohio, offices and showroom.
+The lists commence in April of 1912, when the heyday of large orchestrions was already waning, and long after the first four regular style PianOrchestras were first imported in 1903.
+The starting date of April, 1912, for Farny Wurlitzer's list very likely indicates the point when Wurlitzer's North Tonawanda factory facilities had grown to the point whereby dealing with the importation and shipping of Wurlitzer PianOrchestras was transferred from the Cincinnati, Ohio, main headquarters to the North Tonawanda manufacturing facility.

 Common abbreviations used throughout the lists are:

-The Philipps serial number was assigned by Philipps during the manufacture of the machine.
-Wurlitzer only assigned its own unique number to a Philipps integral case machine or a stand alone chassis when it installed its own brand of piano, often along with other components, such as pipes and trapwork.
+The Philipps chassis serial number was assigned by Philipps during the manufacture of the machine.
+Wurlitzer also assigned its own unique piano serial number to a Philipps stand alone chassis when it installed its own brand of piano, often along with other components, such as pipes and trapwork.
 At some point, probably beginning around 1910, Wurlitzer began importing stand alone unit chassis assemblies with only the main and essential components installed, and with no furniture case.
 Wurlitzer factory workers then completed the instrument by building the exterior furniture case and installing anything not already part of the basic imported chassis assembly.
 Thus, many PianOrchestras bear both a Philipps chassis number and a Wurlitzer piano serial number, or occasionally only a Wurlitzer number, with no apparent reference to a Philipps serial number at all.

 In the case of the Paganini style instruments it is not known to what extent Wurlitzer "improved" the imported product, if they did so at all, since only one imported Wurlitzer Paganini, a style 3, is known to exist, and it is a pure Philipps machine.
 Only two Paganini's in the shipping list indicate a Wurlitzer serial number, but there is currently no way to know why.
 One of those instruments is a Paganini style 1 with keyboard.
 That this particular instrument is shown as "repaired," perhaps taken in on trade and then put up for resale, may be the reason for branding it with a Wurlitzer serial number.
 Philipps made many keyboard style Paganini instruments well up into the late 1920s, but other than this single Wurlitzer reference, no other Wurlitzer literature or documents currently known specifically mention or illustrate importation or sales of Philipps keyboard style Paganini violin pianos.
 The other Paganini with a Wurlitzer number also has a Philipps number, suggesting that this particular specimen might have been made up of a Philipps chassis with a Wurlitzer manufactured furniture case fitted around it.